Solutions for Data Center

 Your benefits at a glance:

-- Energy savings of up to 50% after optimising connectivity in the PUE
+- Energy savings of up to 50% after optimizing connectivity in the PUE

 - Longer lifetime due to mechanical robustness